 Access Trace view

-You access a Trace view by clicking on a span from several places in Cloud Observability:
+You access the Trace view by clicking on a span from several places in Cloud Observability:

 • Developer Mode: Click View Trace to see traces sent by the Developer Satellite.